BLSQ/iaso/README.md

 `docker-compose up`

 This will build and download the containers and start them.
 The `docker-compose.yml` file describes the setup of the containers.
 The web server should then be reachable at `http://<docker-host>:8080`.
+We also run a nginx ssl proxy that under `http://<docker-host>:8443`.

-This also runs a [Jupyter](http://jupyter.org/) iPython notebook server at port `8888` that can be used for exploration in development.
-No local setup is needed apart from docker.
+[Jupyter](http://jupyter.org/) iPython notebook server is run at port `8888` as well, that can be used for exploration in development.

+No local setup should be needed apart from docker.

 ### Create a user